BasileR/DeepLearning-optimization/README.md

 ## Structure of the repository

 This repo is made of :
-- the tp3_main.py script which contains the train, test and other useful fonctions for pruning the network.
+- the tp3_main.py script which contains the train, test and other useful functions to prune the network.
 - resnet.py and densenet.py whiwh are the scripts of the ResNet and DenseNet models
 - logs folder will be created as we used tensorboard writer